wilberquito/election-clustering/README.md

  ```

 ![Elbow plot](./img/elbow_plot.png)

+From the Elbow plot we suspect that the ideal number of clusters for the training sample is 2.

 We had not used any library to compute the Prediction Strength, instead, we implemented from scratch the algorithm using the following equation.
 The implementation is in the file *compute.py* in the *learner* module.
 We wanted to use the recomended threshold between 0.8 and 0.9, however with the training data that we were using it could only determine 1 optimal cluster, therefore, we lowered the threshold to 0.75.